emarcey/cicerone/glossary/brewing/terms.clean.md

 -  chlorophenols have a strong unpleasant aroma, described as "antiseptic" or "burning electrical wires"
 -  to remove, pass water through activated charcoal filter
 -  **this is not the same thing as Chloride, which has valuable uses in beer**

+# Clarification
+-  this is the first of 3 finishing stages, wherein brewers filter a beer to ensure a polished or consistently clear appearance
+-  many different types of filters or centrifuges
+-  recipes formulated to account for removal of flavor components and haze during clarification
+-  some brewers centrifuge, which reduces yeast and haze for easier filtration
+-  bigger danger: aeration
+-  also needs to avoid microbial contamination

 # Cooling
 -  the process whereby wort is cooled after boiling, to prepare it for fermentation